About the course

 Classes will be interactive, discursive, and task-based.
 There will be few traditional ‘lectures’, but plenty of workshops where you’ll be involved in planning, preparing and leading.
 With support from staff, you’ll have the freedom to shape the course of your learning and focus on your personal interests and career ambitions.

-The course is flexible, teaching is blended between fortnightly 2-hour workshops interspersed with preparation and online support.
+The course is flexible, teaching is blended between weekly two hour workshops interspersed with preparation and online support.
 Assessment is task-based and varied, and will include: Written essays, oral presentations, events organisation, engagement projects, research projects and problem-solving exercises.

 You’ll be provided with a high level of support throughout your studies, and academic support tutors work with small groups to provide support and advice.